lhartley870/saguaro-bags/README.md

 6. Scroll down to where it says 'Automatic Deploys' and 'Manual Deploy' down the left hand side of the screen.
 7. If you want Heroku to rebuild your app every time any new changes to the code are pushed to GitHub, check that the branch you want to deploy is correct and click on 'Enable Automatic Deploys'.
 You will then need to check that the branch you want to deploy is correct and click on 'Deploy Branch' in the Manual Deploy' section.
 8. If you only want to manually deploy, check that the branch you want to deploy is correct and click on 'Deploy Branch' in the 'Manual Deploy' section.
+9. Alternatively, you can manually deploy from the command line interface (CLI).
+Assuming you do not have MFA/2DA enabled, to log into Heroku from your terminal type: heroku login -i, then enter your Heroku username and password when prompted.
+You can get your app name from Heroku by typing the following command: heroku apps.
+To set the Heroku remote enter the following command in the terminal (but replacing APP_NAME with your actual app name): heroku git:remote -a APP_NAME.
+Then to manually deploy enter the command: git push heroku main.
+This step 9 assumes you have already pushed all your latest changes to GitHub beforehand.
-9. Click on 'View' or 'Open app' and you will be taken to the deployed application.
+10. Click on 'View' or 'Open app' in Heroku and you will be taken to the deployed application.
 10. When your app has successfully deployed, at this stage you should see your application but without any static or media files (so you won't see any styling or photographs for example).

 ### Configure Amazon Web Services S3